hassankhan/config/README.md

 # config

-`config` is a file configuration loader that supports PHP, JSON, INI and XML files.
-Files are parsed and loaded depending on the file's extension name.
+`config` is a file configuration loader that supports PHP, INI, XML, JSON, and YAML files.
+Files are parsed and loaded depending on the file extension.

 Some examples of valid configuration files are [below](#examples)